-Why we think Harmony guitars are some of the best available!
+Why we think Harmony guitars are the best!

-Why we think Harmony guitars are some of the best available!
+Why we think Harmony guitars are the best!

 Founded 131 years ago in the year 1892, Harmony has played a pivotal and storied role in the history of US guitar manufacturing.
 Holding the title of producing by far the most instruments of any competing manufacturer during their heyday, manufacturing an approximate ten million instruments between the years of 1945 and 1975, Harmony established itself during this golden era as a ubiquitous name in the stringed instrument world.